When it comes to inputs, particularly those that are needed to operate equipment like microphones.

 However, many computers especially those with built-in “Realtek High Definition Audio, usually have dual purpose input jacks and drivers like “Realtek HD Audio Manager that asks you whether you’re plugging in a microphone or a line-level device… if you have that or something similar you’re good to go with almost any microphone that has a 3.5mm AUX style plug.

-It’s important to understand the different types of audio levels so it helps us understand out equipment better.
+It’s important to understand the different types of audio levels to understand equipment and inputs.

-Therefore this part of the post will discuss the main types of audio levels that one will obviously encounter in audio production.
+Therefore this part of the post will discuss the main types of audio levels that one will obviously encounter when dealing with equipment connections.

 A microphone basically captures sound by simply converting pressure changes in the air into electrical currents in a wire.